dyuk01/blog/_posts/2024-07-22-GenerateParentheses.markdown

 ![alt text](/blog/public/img/GenerateParentheses.png)

 ## Approach
 The goal is to find all possible combination of the parentheses.
 In order to find every possible combination, we must use DFS to traverse through the combinations and return the suitable answers.

-1. Initialize dfs
+For dfs, we must follow 3 crucial steps:

-> If the combination reaches its' maximum length (n * 2), return the combination to the answer
+1. If the combination reaches its' maximum length (n * 2), return the combination to the answer
-Add '(' up to n times
+2. Add '(' up to n times
-Add ')' only after '(' exist, and no more than '(' amount
+3. Add ')' only after '(' exist, and no more than '(' amount

 ## Code